Capsulitis Treatment for Toes, Feet, and Ankles

 - Wear thick socks

 Inflammation which does not go away on its own may require surgical treatment.
 This is usually to correct problems of late stage capsulitis like misaligned metatarsal bones.
-The Advanced Foot & Ankle of Wisconsin team includes surgical podiatrists and orthopedic surgeons who can operate on your capsulitis.
+The Advanced Foot & Ankle of Wisconsin team includes surgical podiatrists who can operate on your capsulitis.

 For some patients, metatarsal osteotomy may be suggested to shorten the second toe.
 This is done to prevent capsulitis from reoccurring.
 This is only recommended if all other preventative treatments have all failed.